PlummersSoftwareLLC/Primes/PrimeCSharp/solution_1/README.md

 * -v, --verbose: Display the primes that were found once the run is complete.
 Defaults to off.
 * -m, --multi: Run multithreaded, with each thread running its own instance of the sieve.
 Defaults to off.
 * --threads: How many threads to use when running multithreaded.
 Defaults to the number of processors on the system.
 * --pthreads: How many threads to use when running parallel implementations.
-No effect on non-parallel versions.
+No effect on non-parallel sieves.

-You can also run BenchmarkDotNet benchmarks.
-Options for that:

-* --benchmark: Run benchmarks.
-Add a -b value for a specific small benchmark.
-* -b, --bench: Select a subgroup of benchmarks to run.
-Current sets are:
-    * mod: Compare code that uses different operations for determining if a value is even or odd.
-    * ref: Compare a ref struct implementation with its class version.
-    * ofN: Compare a mod 2 algorithm with a mod 6 algorithm.
-    * par: Compare a linear algorithm with its parallel alternate.

-And finally, you can choose which implementation to run:
+### V1 options

+To use legacy (V1) sieves, the first commandline argument must be `v1`.

+V1 sieves that can be run:

 * --original — The original code, with only bugfixes applied.
 * --standard — Cleaned up variant of the original.